 I study the element abundances in the solar neighborhood, or within 150pc of the Sun.
-I have put together the largest collection of stellar abundances, called the Hypatia Catalog, for 53 elements within +4,300 main sequence (FGK-type) stars as compiled from literature.
+I have put together the largest collection of nearby, high resolution stellar abundances, called the Hypatia Catalog, which currently has 70+ elements within ~6000 main sequence (FGKM-type) stars as compiled from literature.
 Hypatia provides a wealth of chemical abundances and kinematic information which has implications for the evolution of our nearby galaxy, the formation of planetary systems, and astrobiology.
-The abundance measurements were combined from +100 different literature sources and the Hypatia Catalog will continue to expand as more determinations are made available.
-In order to address some of the issues discussed on the Research page, the catalog was "reduced" to ensure the most accurate analysis.
-The full, unadulterated dataset can be found with the original paper, through the Astronomical Journal (148, 54), or by clicking the top button on the right.
-The reduction of the data involved:

-Through ASU's NExSS research network and the VIDA program at Vanderbilt, an independent database is currently available to make the Hypatia Catalog as useful as possible to the community.
-The database is free to the public and includes all of the current data, including individual literature sources, all elements and species, downloadable data, and an interactive plotting tool.
+Through ASU's NExSS research network and the VIDA program at Vanderbilt, an independent database has been created to make the Hypatia Catalog available to the community and the public.
+The database is free to access and includes all of the current data, including individual literature sources, all elements and species, downloadable data, and an interactive plotting tool.
 The database is complete and can be accessed at www.hypatiacatalog.com.
+You can also follow on Twitter: @HypatiaCatalog.

 I named my stellar abundance catalog after Hypatia, one of the first known female astronomers who was born between 350-375 AD in Alexandria and died around 415/6 AD (Deakin, 2007).
 Hypatia was an extraordinarily strong and independent woman, especially for the time.
 She was known to teach publicly from her house, covering astronomy, mathematics, and philosophy, and was highly regarded in Alexandria.
 Said Damascius, "In speech articulate and logical, in her actions prudent and public-spirited, and the rest of the city gave her suitable welcome and accorded her special respect."
 From Socrates Scholasticus: "She not infrequently appeared in public in the presence of the magistrates.
 Neither did she feel abashed in coming to an assembly of men.
 For all men on account of her extraordinary dignity and virtue admired her the more."